Are STDs the same as STIs?

 Photo by cottonbro on Pexels

-All STDs first start as an STI before they develop into a disease.
+All STDs first start as sexually transmitted infections before they develop into diseases.

 With time, the infections develop into diseases by causing damage to cells and organs.
 At this point, signs and symptoms also start to appear.